 Our Postcard from Burgundy

-This week our my-french-house.com postcard comes from the Burgundy region, which once was better know as the valley of the kings.
-A part of France that’s renowned around the globe for its wines, Burgundy is steeped in history as well as being a foodie’s paradise.
-Situated south-east of Paris in east-central France, this area is easy to get to from the UK and the rest of Europe (and the world really, thanks to its relative proximity to Paris and Lyon) but it’s not so easy to leave once you’ve visited.
+This week our postcard comes from the Burgundy region, which once was better know as the valley of the kings.
+A part of France renowned around the globe for its wines, Burgundy is steeped in history and being a foodie’s paradise.
+Situated southeast of Paris in east-central France, this area is easy to get to from the UK and the rest of Europe (and the world, thanks to its relative proximity to Paris and Lyon), but it’s not so easy to leave once you’ve visited.

 As any regular reader of this blog will know, the team at my-french-house.com enjoys a (responsibly of course) glass of wine or two and on this trip we’ve been more than spoilt for choice.
 The pinot noir and chardonnay grapes are what have really put this place on the global wine map and they are the key ingredients in some jolly good wines, it has to be said.
 Known in the UK for Beaujolais and the often knocked Chardonnay, the wines you meet on the ground here are very different from the over-oaked, heavy chardonnays that got a bad name in bars.

-However, the wine industry here that goes as far back as the 2nd century AD when it was under the control of the monks and Benedictines seriously does produce some of the globe’s most stunning wines.
+However, the wine industry here goes as far back as the 2nd century AD when it was under the control of the monks and Benedictines, and seriously does produce some of the globe’s most stunning wines.
 Chablis and Cotes de Beaunes are only two of the appellations that you’ll get the chance to try in this area, and we just know if you appreciate fine wines, you won’t be disappointed.
-This is what makes Burgundy the ideal spot to come for a wine tasting tour that lets you work your way around some of the finest wineries in the country (just make sure you’re not the driver!).
+This makes Burgundy the ideal spot for a wine-tasting tour that lets you work your way around some of the finest wineries in the country (just make sure you’re not the driver).

-When we were in burgundy, we stayed in Dijon, a city that’s become famous for it’s mustard.
-We decided to push the boat out on this trip and stayed in the five-star Grand Hotel - La Cloche - MGallery Collection.
+When we were in Burgundy, we stayed in Dijon, a city famous for its mustard.
+We decided to push the boat out on this trip and stayed in the five-star Grand Hotel - La Cloche.
 With a few things to celebrate, we decided we deserved a bit of five-star luxury.
 A great location in downtown Dijon, the hotel is perfect because it has car parking and outside space, both of which were on our “wish list”.
 As soon as we arrived, we knew we’d made the right decision; it felt as if the concierge was working only for us, and that there were no other guests in the hotel.
 Our room was spacious and airy and we thoroughly enjoyed a light dinner (very welcome respite after our country cookery exploits of the earlier days) in the hotel garden.

 Here is a selection of various types and styles of properties we have for sale in Burgundy.
 Feel free to register to start your search, save your favourite choices, compare them and set up alerts to receive properties based on your criteria and your budget.